markellekelly/mldpr2025/_pages/schedule.md

 permalink: /schedule/
 ---

 The following is the tentative schedule planned for the workshop.
-The schedule will be finalized closer to the workshop date.
+Note that the provided times and speaker list are subject to change.
+A finalized schedule will be posted closer to the workshop date.

 <table>
     <tbody>